Stegny: History

-In 1973, at 5 Sobieskiego Street was opened the new building of the Institute of Psychiatry and Neurology.
+In 1973, the Institute of Psychiatry and Neurology was opened at 5 Sobieskiego Street.

-In 1979, at 1 Inspektowa Street was opened the Stegny speed skating rink, with dimensions of 400 m × 11 m.
-Before this, between 1953 and 1977, in its place operated a natural ice rink.
+In 1979, the Stegny speed skating rink was opened at 1 Inspektowa Street, featuring a track with dimensions of 400 m × 11 m.
+Prior to this, a natural ice rink operated at the location.

-In 1989, at 84 Przy Grobli Street was built a woden blacksmiths building, which was turned into the Museum of Blacksmithing in the late 1990s.
+In 1989, wooden blacksmiths building was built at 84 Przy Grobli Street, which since the late 1990s houses the Museum of Blacksmithing.